The-Dungeon-Master/Python-Platformer/README.md

 The file is called Resolution.txt and is created if you say you haven't played before.
 You need 4 files for it to run: platformer.py, platformer_lvl1.py, platformer_lvl2.py, and Ready_screen.py.

-More updates coming soon, including enemies, more levels, BGM, and SFX!
+More updates coming soon, including more enemies, more levels, powerups, a pause feature, BGM, and SFX!